Historical Football Kits

 King's Park

 Founder member of the reformed Scottish Division Two 1921.
-Membership lapsed during Second World War.
+Failed to rejoin when league competition restarted in 1946.

 Kit History